hivellm/gov/bips/BIP-03/FINAL_COMPLETION_REPORT.md

 ## Executive Summary

-**BIP-03: AI Model Resilience Framework** has been **successfully completed** across all 5 phases, delivering a comprehensive, production-ready resilience infrastructure for the CMMV-Hive ecosystem.
+**BIP-03: AI Model Resilience Framework** has been **successfully completed** across all 5 phases, delivering a comprehensive, production-ready resilience infrastructure for the HiveLLM ecosystem.
 The framework now provides enterprise-grade reliability, automatic failure recovery, and intelligent load balancing for all AI model operations.

 ## 🏆 Implementation Achievement Summary